-Updated to fix broken links.
-(Hat tip to Sara Kubik.)
+Updated to add Thomson Reuters article.
 Meet Javad Khazaeli, a partner at the Khzaeli Wyrsh law firm, based in St. Louis, Mo.
 He also is co-founder of the startup, Road to Status—which launched in June, 2016 and is based in Chicago.
 Khazaeli, 41, has citizenships in the U.S. and Iran.

 Education & degrees: Washington University School of Law, J.D.
 (2002).
 University of Illinois at Urbana-Champaign, B.S., Biology and Psychology (1998).
 I am licensed in Missouri and Illinois.
 I have also practiced throughout the U.S. as a government litigator.

 Past significant jobs: Senior Attorney, U.S. Department of Homeland Security, Immigration and Customs Enforcement, National Security Law Division (Counterterrorism).
 Certifying Officer in charge of employer audits for employers who hire unskilled, foreign workers, U.S. Department of Labor.